3Einstens/IronChef/README.md

 ## Description
 **Cook Me Now is `Ice Bucket Challenge` for Recipe.**

 Everyone loves foods, but not many people cook.
-Having a healthy diet is a key of having wonderful life.
-Cook Me Now helps everyone to enjoy cooking by using essence of gamification.
+Having a healthy diet is a key of having a wonderful life. `Cook Me Now` helps everyone to enjoy the cooking by applying the essence of the gamification.
 Rule could be similar with Ice Bucket Challenge.
-If you recieve recipe challenge from your friends, you *SHOULD* accept it, cook it, and post your recipe on the net.
-Then you could challenge 3 your friends to cook!
+If you recieve a recipe challenge from your friends, you *SHOULD* accept it, cook it, and post your recipe on the net.
+Then you could challenge some your friends for their recipes!

 ## User Stories
 ### The following functionality are required to be implemented:

-- List of Recipes (Home screen)
+- List of Recipes (See wireframe page 1)
   - Publicly shared Recipes
     - Ordered by most challenged Recipe?
     - Search feature